freesourcecode/Online-Book-Store-Project-in-PHP-with-Free-Source-Code/README.md

 # Online Book Store Project in PHP with Free Source Code
-The Online Book Store Project In PHP is a combination of e-commerce and the book sales industry.
+The **Online Book Store Project in PHP** is a combination of e-commerce and the book sales industry.
 It has many benefits, such as a small store size that saves money.

 The ability to make transactions at any time and from anywhere, and better customer service.